annalieb/CS315-data-privacy-reddit/README.txt

 1. PM3 - Revised Data Collection.ipynb (or .html)
 >> Description: After downloading Pushshift dumps, this code reads through the decompressed .zst file of raw Reddit data, extracts relevant posts, and writes them to an output .csv file.
 >> Generates: csv files located in the Extracted folder; titles indicate the month posted, and start with RC for comments or RS for submissions.
+The Extracted folder is not available here on GitHub, but it can be found at https://cs.wellesley.edu/~al117/cs315-assignments/finalproject/ for those with Wellesley permissions.
 ** Note that the input .zst files are not uploaded to the cs server, but can be found at https://files.pushshift.io/reddit/

 2. PM3 - Data Cleaning & Exploration.ipynb (or .html)